CODE OF ETHICS AND GOOD CONDUCT

 Welcome to the House of Make-A-Wish Culture!

-The values of respect, good governance, excellence, dialogue and accountability, and consequently the expected behaviors within Make-A-Wish*, were derived after extensive dialogue and sessions with the Make-A-Wish community, in particular its leadership.
+The principles of respect, good governance, excellence, dialogue and accountability, and consequently the expected behaviors within Make-A-Wish*, were derived after extensive dialogue and sessions with the Make-A-Wish community, in particular its leadership.
 This document is intended as a useful cultural framework, overarching the entire Make-A-Wish community.
 It provides an overview regarding commitments and responsibilities for all its members and the way we interact, with volunteers, wish families, donors, staff and board, and the public at large.

 Our hope, and indeed our expectation, is that every person who is involved with Make-A-Wish around the world will recognize these inspirational principles, and adhere to these as a representative of Make-A-Wish.
 We share the same responsibilities regarding wish children, donors and ourselves.
 This document is aimed to help discuss ethical issues, and structure the right, accountable behavior within the Make-A-Wish community.